abarbour/pbe-data/README.md

   B
 ```

-The object `B` contains the strain data and timestamps, and
+The loaded object `B` contains the strain data and timestamps, and
 has a class and structure of:
 ```r
 > class(B)